Documentation is an essential component of any successful software product.

 It provides essential information about the product, its use cases, features, functionality, etc.

-Basically, it’s like a map for anyone who works on developing the product, as well as a source of information for members of any non-technical teams in the organization.
+In essence, it serves as a roadmap for anyone involved in developing the product, as well as an information source for members of any non-technical teams in the organization.

 A software requirement document is only one example of technical documentation that provides information without which it would be very difficult for a software company to function successfully.

-Here’s how Kesi Parker, a technical writer, expressed why technical documentation is necessary:
+Here is how Kesi Parker, a technical writer, described the necessity of technical documentation:

 Illustration: Archbee / Data: Medium